Love

 5 Small (But Significant) Ways To Change How You Speak To Your Partner

 Relationships are where you will feel the most pain and the most pleasure.
-It's through relationships where your partner and/or other people in your life mirror back to you who you really are.
+It's through relationships where your partner or other people in your life mirror back to you who you are.
+It's not so easy or fun to see.
+This mirroring is what causes issues in relationships.

+Becoming more self-aware and giving newfound awareness a clear, loving, authentic voice will enhance your relationships.
 What will happen when you learn how to communicate better in a relationship?
-As a matter of fact, all of your relationships will get better.
+All of your relationships will get better.

 Not having proper communication skills in a relationship is hurting you.
 But it isn't your fault.

-1. Don't use the words "always" and "never."
+1. Don't use "always" and "never."

-• "He never appreciates me."
+"He never appreciates me."

-• "I am always the one who looks after everything."
+"I am always the one who looks after everything."

 Phrases such as "he always" or "she never" are statements that box the other person in.
 Though you may think that person may always or never do something, it isn’t reality.

 Reality is changing from moment to moment.
-Higher thought says that you create your own reality.
-"Always" and "never" statements are a way of avoiding being present with those you love.
+Higher thought says that you create your reality.
+"Always" and "never" statements avoid being present with those you love.

 Start noticing when you use this very destructive way of communicating.
-Stop putting the one you love into a very limited box and way of being.
+Stop putting the one you love into a limited box and way of being.

 2. Avoid using "you" statements when talking with your partner.

-Using "I" statements instead of "you" statements is a way to communicate clearly and without blame.
+Using "I" statements instead of "you" is a way to communicate clearly and without blame.
 Authentic communication uses "I" statements.
 It’s not selfish and doesn’t mean you care only about yourself.

 "I" statements are direct and honest.
-"I" statements are a way to take responsibility for how you feel and actually take back your power.
+"I" statements are a way to take responsibility for how you feel and take back your power.
 You aren't blaming your partner for your feelings.
 "I" statements are what is happening with you, not judgments of what they are doing wrong.

 For example, "I need gentleness" is an "I" statement, as opposed to saying, "You always yell at me," which is a "you" statement, creating defensiveness.
-"You" inherently is not a negative word; however, when used to victimize, judge and control — as in the statement, "You are mean" (instead of saying "I feel hurt") — your words become an attack that doesn’t nurture connection.
+"You" inherently is not a negative word; however, when used to victimize, judge, and control — as in the statement, "You are mean" (instead of saying "I feel hurt") — your words become an attack that doesn’t nurture connection.

 You place the blame on the other person for causing your feelings.
 In that phrase, you aren't taking responsibility for your feelings.
 From this perspective, "you" statements are more self-centered than "I" statements.